umbraco/UmbracoDocs/umbraco-cloud/set-up/2-factor-authentication-on-cloud.md

 ### Email authentication

-With email authentication, you will get an email with a code that you need to enter when you log in to the Umbraco Cloud portal or the Umbraco Backoffice.
+You will get an email with a code that you need to enter when logging in through the Umbraco Cloud portal or the backoffice.

 ![Email authentication](images/email-auth.png)